hashicorp/packer/website/source/docs/extend/plugins.html.markdown

 ---
 layout: "docs"
 page_title: "Packer Plugins - Extend Packer"
+description: |-
+  Packer Plugins allow new functionality to be added to Packer without modifying the core source code.
+Packer plugins are able to add new commands, builders, provisioners, hooks, and more.
+In fact, much of Packer itself is implemented by writing plugins that are simply distributed with Packer.
+For example, all the commands, builders, provisioners, and more that ship with Packer are implemented as Plugins that are simply hardcoded to load with Packer.
 ---

 # Packer Plugins

-Plugins allow new functionality to be added to Packer without modifying the core source code.
+Packer Plugins allow new functionality to be added to Packer without modifying the core source code.
 Packer plugins are able to add new commands, builders, provisioners, hooks, and more.
 In fact, much of Packer itself is implemented by writing plugins that are simply distributed with